StratusCube/ReactTS/README.md

 npm install -g typescript
 ```

-Type script in included in this template under packages.json
+TypeScript is included in this template under packages.json

 You still may need to link TypeScript to the project.
 If that is the case `cd`
 to the directory containing the solution file and run `npm ling typescript`